 You get three hours of topflight professional sport and entertainment in a historical stadium smack-bang in the middle of Tokyo, with food, beer and clean toilets—and it costs less than a movie ticket.

-Three hours of topflight professional sport and entertainment in a historical stadium smack bang in the middle of Tokyo, with food, beer and clean toilets and it costs you less than a movie ticket to get in.
-And if you are expecting to be entertained by what’s happening on the field, well that’s only half the equation.
+If you are expecting to be entertained by what’s happening on the field, well that’s only half the equation.
 Japanese baseball fans are unique—not even J-League football fans compare.
 The orchestration, organization and precision of team chants is almost spooky.
-If you’re positioned opposite the home fans you’ll also be able observe their unusual ritual of waving clear plastic umbrellas when a batter gets a hit.
+If you’re positioned opposite the home fans, you’ll also be able to observe their unusual ritual of waving umbrellas when a batter gets a hit.

-The cheapest outfield (外野 gaiya) non-reserved seats are only 1,300 yen for adults and 500 yen for elementary school aged children.
-Even for the most expensive “special reserved seats” behind the home plate, the price is only 5,000 yen.
-If it matters to you, you should be aware that if you are sitting in the left outfield seats you will be among the visiting supporters.
+The cheapest outfield (外野 gaiya) non-reserved seats are ¥1,400 for adults and ¥500 for elementary school children.
+Even for the most expensive “special reserved seats” (指定席 shiteiseki) behind the home plate, the price is only ¥5,900.
+If it matters to you, you should be aware that if you are sitting in the left outfield seats, you will be among the visiting supporters.
 The right side of the stadium seems to be where the Swallows supporters congregate.

-If you want to be sure of getting your tickets in advance, you can purchase them at pretty much any convenience store you choose.
-If you don’t read Japanese, using the ticket vending machines will be impossible without some help If you must have your tickets in advance and the Japanese is just too much, Voyagin can help although prices may be a little higher than the outfield tickets available at the gate.
+If you want to be sure of getting your baseball tickets in advance, you can purchase them at pretty much any convenience store you choose.
+But if you don’t read Japanese, using the ticket vending machines may be difficult to impossible without some help.